Some time ago I organized my radio gear in small kits.

-By a strike of luck the SurvivalComms name is used by me and another guy (Bret) for his Youtube channel.
+By a strike of luck the SurvivalComms name is used by me for this blog, and by another guy (Bret) for his YouTube channel.

 It also happens that we both are focused on practical HAM radio matters for Survival and Prepping.

 Bret is not only knowledgeable but also good at breaking down matters and applications into simple, layman’s terms.
 Among these are his DIY simple antennas.

 So DO subscribe to his channel.

 When building a communications network, one must answer 3 basic questions which form one of those dreaded decision triangles.

 What is the purpose and object (what signals must be exchanged, text or e-mail maybe?)

 Continue reading “Radio Communications Musings no2.”

 The word has obviously has to do with “Community” in the sense of Sharing.
 Sharing of information that is.
 But what kind of information?

 To put it straightforward, it is about information that will allow proper decision making on all levels of involved parties, and for the task at hand.